theochem/chemtools/doc/usr_doc_globaltool.rst

 or :ref:`derived <derived_indicators>`.
 As explained below, obtaining these global tools requires selecting an energy model, :math:`E(N; \{\alpha_1, \alpha_2, ..., \alpha_n\})`,  which represents the dependence of energy on the number electrons, :math:`N`.
-The set :math:`{\{\alpha_1, \alpha_2, ..., \alpha_n\}}` denotes the parameters of the energy model whihc are determined by fitting the energy expression to the known values of the energy for :math:`n` different numbers of electrons, :math:`{\{E(N_i)\}}_{i=1}^n`.
+The set :math:`{\{\alpha_1, \alpha_2, ..., \alpha_n\}}` denotes the parameters of the energy model which are determined by fitting the energy expression to the known values of the energy for :math:`n` different numbers of electrons, :math:`{\{E(N_i)\}}_{i=1}^n`.
 Commonly, the values of energy for systems with :math:`N_0 - 1`, :math:`N_0` and :math:`N_0 + 1` are used, :math:`{\{E(N_0 - 1), E(N_0), E(N_0 + 1)\}}`; however, other values of energy can be used to parametrized the model as well.
 Needless to say, the number of required energy values to solve for the parameters depends on the complexity of the energy model, i.e. the number of parameters in the model.
 The implemented energy models and the corresponding global reactivity descriptors in ChemTools include: